-During 2008, staff of the Developmental Disabilities (DD) Section continued to provide certification and licensure surveys for Intermediate Care Facilities for Persons with Developmental Disabilities (ICF/DD's), including state operated facilities.
-The Section also continued to provide licensure surveys for Community Living Facilities (CLF's).
+During 2009, staff of the Developmental Disabilities (DD) Section continued to provide certification and licensure surveys for intermediate care facilities for persons with developmental disabilities (ICF/DD's), including state operated facilities.
+The Section also continued to provide licensure surveys for community living facilities (CLF's).
 Other surveys included complaint and incident report investigations, follow-ups and special certification surveys when necessary.

 Staff of the DD section continued to find multiple incidents of abuse and/or neglect in the area of client protections.
 Issues ranged from allegations of abuse, such as sexual, physical and verbal abuse.
-Neglect including facility failure to provide goods and services to meet the needs of persons served was also increased in deficient practices cited.
-Client to client aggression without sufficient safeguards is an issue resulting in increased deficiencies and/or Conditions of Participation.
+Neglect including facility failure to provide goods and services to meet the needs of persons served was also increased in deficient practices cited especially in the area of health care services.
+Client to client aggression without sufficient safeguards is an issue resulting in increased deficiencies and/or conditions of participation.

-Increases in deficient practices in state-operated facilities continue to be an area of concern in the DD Section.
+Increases in deficient practices in state-operated facilities continue to be an area of concern in the DD section.
 State operated facilities again had multiple surveys that included condition-level deficiencies and immediate jeopardy situations.

-Training during 2008 continued on a quarterly basis with supervisor follow-up in the interim.
+Training during 2009 continued on a quarterly basis with supervisor follow-up in the interim.
 Training focus has included team building of the section as a whole, including the clarification of regulations and survey procedures for added consistency.
-Supervisors spent more time in the field training individual staff and teams.
-Increased oversight, direction and feedback of report writing were provided to surveyors during 2008.
+Increased oversight, direction and feedback of report writing were provided to surveyors during 2009.
 Provider training was continued with excellent feedback.
+Accountability for the surveyor's work has been stressed and follow-up by the supervisor has taken place, including additional training.

 Objectives for the coming year have been developed to include continued supervisor oversight and direction.
 Surveyors will continue to receive feedback for the work they produce.
 Focus training will be provided on Principles of Documentation with individual follow-up to ensure implementation.
-Other training will be provided in areas of surveyor need as necessary.
+Consistency between the regions will be monitored in regards to facility compliance with the regulations.
 Provider training will be focused on abuse and neglect investigations as well as client to client abuse.
-Increased communication with other state agencies providing DD services also will be an objective for the coming year in an effort to increase consistency and provision of care.
+Increased communication with other state agencies providing DD services and provider organizations continues to be an objective for the coming year in an effort to increase consistency and provision of care.